 - 75th Indian Infantry Brigade, 17th Indian Division, Mesopotamia

-- Notes: A short war diary which is only 9 pages in length.
-Between January and March 1921, there are very few entries.
+- Notes: A short war diary which is only nine-pages in length.
+Between January and March 1921, there are few entries.

 Further Sources for the 99th Deccan Infantry

-Unfortunately, there was no regimental history produced for the 99th Deccan Infantry.
+Unfortunately, no regimental history produced for the 99th Deccan Infantry covering its First World War service.
 The Indian Army List will provide information concerning the British and Indian Officers.
 A very good resource for the 99th Deccan Infantry is its annual confidential reports held at the British Library: Confidential Reports on Regiments etc. These reports also contain the annual confidential reports of the British officers who served with the Regiment.
 However, when the 99th Deccan Infantry was abroad only its Depot and the officers who served with it are reported on.
-Surviving Medal Index Cards for those soldiers of the 99th Deccan Infantry who qualified for the General Service Medal with Iraq Clasp can be viewed on either Ancestry or the National Archives’ website.
+Surviving medal index cards for those soldiers of the 99th Deccan Infantry who qualified for the General Service Medal with Iraq clasp can be viewed on either Ancestry or the National Archives’ website.
 They are free to view on Ancestry.

 The National Army Museum holds a number of items relating to the Regiment, including a photograph album by Colonel F. D. Davidson which dates between 1917 and 1920 and contains 319 photographs.

-The list of Indian soldiers invalided to India and the nominal roll below were taken from the war diaries of the 99th Deccan Infantry.
+The list of Indian soldiers invalided to India and the nominal roll of British officers below were taken from the war diaries of the 99th Deccan Infantry.
 If you’re researching an Indian officer, whether British or India, I would recommend looking at the Indian Army List.

 A Partial List of Indian Soldiers Invalided to India

 3929 Sepoy Wazir Khan, D Company invalided to India per HS [Hospital Ship] Madras, 26 April 1917.